-A headland is an area of hard rock which sticks out into the sea.
+A headland is an area of hard rock that sticks out into the sea.
 Headlands form in areas of alternating hard and soft rock.
-Where the soft rock erodes bays are formed either side of the headland.
-As the headland becomes more exposed to the wind and waves the rate of its erosion increases.
-When headlands erode they create distinct features such as caves, arches, stacks and stumps.
+Where the soft rock is eroded bays form either side of the headland.
+As the headland becomes more exposed to the wind and waves, the rate of erosion increases.
+When headlands erode, they create distinct features such as caves, arches, stacks and stumps.

 The diagram below shows the sequence in the erosion of a headland.